runnerty/docs/docs/process.md

 }
 ```

-In this example we are getting the email of an user from the database using the @runnerty/executor_mysql and assigning it to a value.
-This way we can use the `:USER_EMAIL` value anywhere of the chain.
+In this example we are getting the email of an user from the database using the `@runnerty/executor_mysql` and assigning it to a value.
+This way we can use the `@GV(USER_EMAIL)` value anywhere of the chain.

-Note that in this example we are are using the value `PROCESS_EXEC_MSG_OUTPUT` This is a global_value that contains the return of the process.
+Note that in this example we are are using the value `PROCESS_EXEC_MSG_OUTPUT` This is a `global_value` that contains the return of the process.
 Have a look at the [values](values.md) documentation.

 ## OutputIterable (output_iterable)